CooperNiu/java_persistence_practice_parking_lot_comprehensive-2019-8-26-2-21-50-376/README.md

 As a manager, I want to create and list all parking lots so that that parking boys can park cars into them.

 AC1.
 I should be able to create a parking lot in the system.
 The parking lot contains the following information:
-parkingLotID: The parking lot id is a non-empty String representing the unique ID for a parking lot.
+parkingLotID: The parking lot employeeID is a non-empty String representing the unique ID for a parking lot.
 capacity: The capacity of the parking lot.
 It is an integer from 1 - 100.

 AC2.
 I should be able to list ALL parking lots in the system.
 Each parking lot should contain its parkingLotID, availablePositionCount and capacity of each parking lot.